 The Overlook Middle School Chorus is open to any student in grades 6, 7, and 8 who wants to sing.
 Students who elect to be part of the chorus will take chorus as an Enrichment in their schedule.
 The chorus sings a variety of music from the classics to contemporary music.
 Several concerts are given each year.
 The chorus also participates in a competitive chorus festival each spring.

 Students in grades 6, 7, and 8 will expand their dramatic knowledge through improvisation games and performance experience.
 All students may audition to be part of school-wide productions which rehearse after school.
-Past productions include Alice in Wonderland and Annie Jr.
+Past productions include Alice in Wonderland and Legally Blonde.

 SOAR Mission Statement

 The Overlook Middle School SOAR program celebrates students who achieve excellence in our school community.
 Overlook Middle School, the towns of Ashburnham and Westminster, and the local business community join together to acknowledge and reward student achievement.
 The SOAR program recognizes academic excellence, leadership, citizenship, personal responsibility, and involvement in the school community.